robaaaru/Student-Performance-Analytics/README.md

 # iShiny Dashboard

-This repository contains an interactive dashboard built with **Shiny for R**.
-It is designed to help users [briefly describe what the dashboard does, e.g., "analyze sales data", "visualize survey results", etc.].
+This repository contains an interactive dashboard built with Shiny for R. The dashboard allows users to visualize relationships between various student life factors and their performance

 ## 📥 Getting Started